astarivi/IVistation/README.md

  [Emuxtras Website](http://www.emuxtras.net)

 #### Voidsentinel
- For the 3 cartridge images I used for the favourites logo - [Deviantart](https://voidsentinel.deviantart.com/gallery/43806141/Video-Game-Icons)
+ For the 3 cartridge images used in the favourites logo - [Deviantart](https://voidsentinel.deviantart.com/gallery/43806141/Video-Game-Icons)

 #### Grimdoomer ( thefallen93 )
- For telling me how DLC is hashed on the Xbox.
+ For information on how DLCs are hashed on the Xbox.

 #### Testers
  Feedback and suggestions.